 Thank You, Class of ’79 Alumni!

-At this time, we don’t have any activities planned for the month of February.
-However, as we all know, things can pop up!
-If something comes together later in the month, I’ll be sure to pass the information along through email and our Facebook page so no one misses out.
+At this time, we do not have any activities planned for the month of March.
+However, you know how things can happen — if something fun comes together later in the month, I’ll be sure to pass the information along through email and our Facebook postings.
+So stay tuned… you never know when a little Ramsey fun might pop up!

 Congratulations to our own Kathy Stieper Vos who brought home a Blue ribbon at this years 2025 Minnesota State Fair chainsaw carving contest.
 Her carvings name is clover.